RDMsmartnetworks/STM32_HAL_RNDIS/README.md

 It should be easy to port the library to other st mcu's.
 Generate a new cdc usb project with cubemx and replace the usb relevant rndis files with the ones from this project.

 Info:
-The rndis library is based on the library from Sergey Fetisov: https://github.com/fetisov/lrndis and is using a rndis protocol library from Colin O'Flynn.
+<br>The rndis library is based on the library from Sergey Fetisov: https://github.com/fetisov/lrndis and is using a rndis protocol library from Colin O'Flynn.

 <br>Versions:
 <br>STM32_HAL_RNDIS 0.2.0.0